Lombiq/.NET-Analyzers/Readme.md

 ### How to disable analyzers for particular projects

-Place `Directory.Build.props` file into the project's folder (or folder with set of projects) with contents:
+Place a `Directory.Build.props` file into the project's folder (or folder with set of projects) with contents:

 ```xml
 <Project>